Exploreseville.com Home twitter facebook

 Dates: now

-Almost 40 years of waiting ended this spring, as the finishing touches for the Encarnacion market were being put in place.
-It's hard to miss the work as you wander a few blocks up from La Campana and the central shopping district.
-What looks like several giant mushrooms (setas in Spanish) are the towers which will hold an overlook and bar, as well as provide shade for the market.
-The market officially opened during the holidays, while the museum and overlook opened shortly afterwards.
-And while there are still the restaurants on top to be completed, you can now shop for food or get a beer at one of the bars in the market, explore the ruins beneath in the Antiquarium (museum), or take the elevator to the top for a splendid view (for non-residents the cost is 1,20 Euros).
+Almost 40 years of waiting ended as the the Encarnación market was finally finished a few years ago.
+It's hard to miss the structure as you wander a few blocks up from La Campana and the central shopping district.
+What looks like several giant mushrooms (setas in Spanish) are the towers which hold an overlook and some restaurants.
+The restaurants on top have been completed and you shop for food or get a beer at one of the bars in the market below, explore the ruins beneath in the Antiquarium (museum), or take the elevator to the top for a splendid view (for non-residents the cost is less than 2 Euros).

 Iglesia Salvador Restored